leotard/sendit-astro-template/src/content/pages/pricing.md

   - _bookshop_name: global/faq
     title: Have
     title_suffix: Questions?
-    description: We believe that a good email marketing strategy is the key to growth.
-So we’re helping you grow your business with tools and resources that make email marketing easy.
+    description: We believe that a good inventory management strategy is the key to growth.
+So we’re helping you grow your business with tools and resources that make it easy.
     FAQ:
-      - title: Is there a maximum numbers of emails I can send each month?
+      - title: Is there a maximum numbers of orders I can create?
-        description: No, the prices include unlimited emails.
-Send to your heart's content.
+        description: No, the prices include unlimited orders.
+Create to your heart's content.
       - title: Where can I find out more information?
         description: Right here on this website, or contact our support team.
-      - title: Do you have pricing for non-profits?
+      - title: Do you have pricing for Enterprise?
-        description: Yes, contact our support team and we'll get you set up on our non-profit plan.
+        description: Yes, contact our support team and we'll get you set up on our Enterprise plan.
       - title: What forms of payment do you accept?
-        description: We accept credit cards, checks, and cash.
+        description: We accept all type of online payments (e.g. credit cards, ApplePay, GooglePay or Paypal).
       - title: In which currencies can I make payments?
         description: All payments are in **USD**.
 ---